 EAVI2020 is a €22.9 million initiative to accelerate the search for an effective HIV vaccine - running from 2015 to 2020.

 The EAVI2020 consortium, which is led by Prof Robin Shattock from Imperial College London, brings together leading HIV researchers from public organisations and biotech companies from across Europe, Australia, Canada and the USA, pooling their knowledge and expertise to develop novel candidate vaccines that can be taken through to human trials within five years.
 EAVI2020 is funded with an EU-grant under the health program of Horizon 2020 for research and innovation.

-The Research Project Management team provide consortium management to the 22 partner institutions and leads on the project’s dissemination, communication and impact activities.
+The Research Project Management team provide consortium & project management to the 22 partner institutions and leads on the project’s dissemination, communication and impact activities.

 The Enhanced Delivery Ecosystem for Neurosurgery (EDEN2020) is an €8.3 million project (2016-2020) funded by the European Union Horizon2020 programme, which aims to translate the latest surgical robotic technologies into patient-specific neurosurgical applications, meeting the demand for better and less invasive treatment in neurosurgery.
 The EDEN2020 consortium was awarded this competitive Research and Innovation Action (RIA) on robotic-assisted neurosurgical drug delivery in April 2016.